 [Adopted 5-2-2000 by Ord.
 No. 11-2000]

 Possession by persons under 21 prohibited.
-Except as hereinafter provided, no person under the age of 21 years shall possess any alcoholic beverage, as defined in this chapter, with the intent to consume such beverage.
+Except as hereinafter provided, no person under the age of 21 years shall possess any alcoholic beverage, as defined in this article, with the intent to consume such beverage.

 Exceptions.
 A person under the age of 21 years may possess any alcoholic beverage with intent to consume if the alcoholic beverage is given: